Polymer/polymer-modulizer/README.md

 We are opening this tool now so we can work in the open, and to gather feedback on how well it works on your code.
 If you choose to use it:

  1. 🚿 Run the tool in a clean Git working directory, or use workspace mode.
-Do not run on unsaved changes.
+Do not run on uncommitted changes.
  2. 📞 Please report any issues you find!
  3. 👷🏽‍ Pardon the dust.
 Some parts of the workflow, like testing the output of multi-package conversions, are still under construction.
  4. 🔄 Be ready to update and run the tool again in the future to pick up changes in output.